-Said they, We have waited to see the best sight, For in this base harlot, the Prince takes delight, Therefore she shall die like a harlot in grain, So all these disputed how she might be slain.
+Said they, We have waited to see the best sight, For in this base harlot, if a Prince takes delight, Therefore she shall die like a Farlot in grain, So all these disputed how she might be slain.

-The first said, I think it fit to hang her with speed, The second said, No, we will drown her indeed: The last of the three then this answer return'd, If I had my mind, she with speed should be burn'd.
+The first said, I think it fit to hang her with speed: The second said, No, we will drown her indeed: The last of the three then this answer return'd, If I had my mind, she with speed should be burn'd:

-The other two said, No, that shall not be done, For out at the window a river did/run; They toss'd her out headlong, she swam to a tree, Where she liv'd three days and no person could see.
+The other two said, No, that shall not be done, For out at the window a river did run; They toss'd her out headlong, she swam to a tree, Where she livid three days, and no person could see.

-The suits of the clothes this Lady had on, A maid went for water, and soon back did run; Her master said, what makes your countenance change?
+The suits of the clothes this Lady had on, A maid went for water, and soon back did run; Her mastersaid, what makes your countenance change?
 Sir, there is a sign that is wondrous strange.

-The gentleman ran with all speed that might be, Where he saw the lady sit upon the tree; He went with a boat and got her in his arms, And was almost ravish'd with her beauteous charms.
+The gentleman ran with all speed that might be, Where he saw the Lady sit upon the tree; He went with a boat and got I er in his arms, And was almost ravish'd with her beauteous charms.

 The gentleman to her these words did express, Lady, how came you to be in this distress?
 She told him her sorrows from first to the last, Saying, Now I know all my sorrows are past.

-Fair Lady, Your sorrows have not been few, The Prince now is sick, I suppose 'tis for you; What, is he come home, Sir, that well pleaseth me, In few days his honoured bride I shall be.
+Fair Lady, Your sorrows have not been few, The Prince now is sick, I suppose 'tis for you; What, is he come home, Sir, that well pleaseth me, Ir few days his honoured bride I shall be.

-Take this diamond ring and go to him I pray, The Prince will well know it, I dare to say: Then into his chamber with speed he did go; Saying, What is the cause of your languishing so?
+Take this diamond ring, and go to him I pray, The Prince will well know it, I dare to say: Then into his chamber with speed he did go; Saying, What is the cause of your languishing so?

-'Tis love is the cause of my anguish and pain, A Lady I lov'd, but do fear she is slain.
-Therefore no physician my life now can save, I'll follow my jewel with tears to the grave.
+"Tis love is the cause of my anguish and pain," A Lady I lov'd, but do far she is slain; Therefore no physician my life now can save, I'll follow my jewel with tears to the grave.

-Then he shew'd his diamond ring straight in his view,

-Which made him to cry, Sir, who gave that to you?
-Dear Prince, the fair Lady is at my house now.
-He started up, saying, 1 m quite well I vow.
+Thenheshew'd hisdiamondring straight in his view, Which made him to cry, Siz, who gave that to you?
+Dear Prince, the fair Lady is at my house now, He started up, saying, I'm quite well, I vow.

-So then fo his mother with speed he did go, Saying, some person has been in my chamber I know; Then straightway she gave him account who they were

-The Prince sent for them all, who came I declare.
+So then to his mother with speed he did go, Saying, some person has been in my chamber, I know, Then straightway she gave himaccount who they were, The Prince sent for them all, who came I declare:

-And unto the Prince they for mercy did crave, He said, what you chus'd you surely shall have; One hang'd, one burn'd, and one drown'd shall be, So this was the sorrowful end of the three.
+And unto the Prince they for mercy did crave, He said, what you chus'd, you surely shall have; One hang d, one burn'd, and one drown'd shall be, So this was the sorrowful end of the three.

-The Prince and his Princess with joy soon were

-. crown'd,

-The music did play and the trumpets did sound; In triumpli they were wedded, 'twas a joyful day, Then, then was the time to wash sorrow away.
+The Prince & his Princess with joy soon'd were crown'd, 'The music did play, and the trumpets did sound: - In triumph they were wedded, 'twas a jayful day, Then, then was the time to wash some away.

-The next news she heard, her old father was dead, And then of that country a queen she was made; Then they had both nations to rule and defend, And so let my tragical comedy end.
+The next news she heard, her old father was dead, And then of that country a queen she was made, Then they had both nations to rule and defend, And so let my tragical comedy end.